bunto/bunto/.github/CONTRIBUTING.markdown

 ### How to submit changes

-You can find the documentation for buntorb.com in the [site](https://github.com/bunto/bunto/tree/ruby/site) directory.
+You can find the documentation for bunto.github.io in the [site](https://github.com/bunto/bunto/tree/master/site) directory.
 See the section above, [submitting a pull request](#submitting-a-pull-request) for information on how to propose a change.

-One gotcha, all pull requests should be directed at the `ruby` branch (the default branch).
+One gotcha, all pull requests should be directed at the `master` branch (the default branch).

 ### Adding plugins

-If you want to add your plugin to the [list of plugins](https://buntorb.com/docs/plugins/#available-plugins), please submit a pull request modifying the [plugins page source file](site/_docs/plugins.md) by adding a link to your plugin under the proper subheading depending upon its type.
+If you want to add your plugin to the [list of plugins](https://bunto.github.io/docs/plugins/#available-plugins), please submit a pull request modifying the [plugins page source file](site/_docs/plugins.md) by adding a link to your plugin under the proper subheading depending upon its type.

 ## Code Contributions